jonasbn/ebirah/README.md

 Do note you can use the short-form `ebirah` for the image name, I just use the fully qualified name matching my own usage pattern and the examples and documentation above.

+## Acknowledgements

+A list of contributors in alphabetical order:

+- Alceu Rodrigues de Freitas Junior (@glasswalk3r)

 ### About

 [Ebirah](https://en.wikipedia.org/wiki/Ebirah) is one of the [Godzilla characters](https://en.wikipedia.org/wiki/Category:Godzilla_characters) ([kaiju](https://en.wikipedia.org/wiki/Kaiju)), since [Dist::Zilla](dzil.org) namewise also originates from the Godzilla ([kaiju](https://en.wikipedia.org/wiki/Kaiju)) universe, Ebirah was a good candidate for a project name with the marine relation, making sense in Docker backdrop.